tijotitus/uk-tax-calculate/README.md

 2. Place the project files on a local server (e.g., XAMPP, WAMP, or MAMP) or deploy on a web server that supports PHP.

-3. Open `index.html` in a web browser to use the calculator.
+3. Open `index.php` in a web browser to use the calculator.

 ## Usage